 - The target users of the project are those without reliable/affordable internet connection.
 As cryptocurrency users know, purchasing cryptocurrency is a cumbersome process.
 It could be difficult for the target users to purchase RMESH tokens which creates a barrier for adoption of the project.

-Overall, we are neutral about both the flipping and long-term potential of the ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about both the short- and long-term potential of the ICO.
+Our thoughts of the tokens for short term and long term are as follows: